djandyr/docuware-autostore/README.md

 * __autoStore.keepPreFilledIndexes__

   If this flag is true, and suggestion field configuration has been defined.
 Any pre-filled indexes in source documents will be preserved.
-If false, indexes will be set to null
+If false, indexes will be overriden

 * __autoStore.keepSource__